eliona-smart-building-assistant/ews-app/USER-GUIDE.md

 ## Booking multiple assets

 While booking frontend does not allow booking multiple assets at once, Outlook allows it.
 The app synchronizes the multi-booking into Eliona and the event can be modified or cancelled.
-Currently there is one limitation - removing one of the invited assets removes the whole booking from Eliona, though, so should be avoided.